Angela Pery

-Angela Olivia Pery, Countess of Limerick, CH GBE DStJ (née Trotter; 1897–1981) was a leader of the International British Red Cross movements.
+Angela Olivia Pery, Countess of Limerick, CH GBE DStJ (née Trotter; 27 August 1897 – 25 April 1981) was a leader of the International British Red Cross movements.

 Life

-Angela Pery, Dowager Countess of Limerick, was born in Folkestone on 27 August 1897 & died on 25 April 1981.
+Angela Pery, Dowager Countess of Limerick, was born in Folkestone on 27 August 1897 and died on 25 April 1981.
 She was the last child of Lt Col. Sir Henry Trotter KCMG, who was an Indian Army officer, an explorer, and a diplomat, and his wife, Olivia Georgiana, daughter of Admiral Sir George Wellesley.
 Pery was a great-great-niece of the Duke of Wellington.
 Her family spent some time in Romania.
 She had a scar on her arm which was said to have been made by King Carol when they played together.

 Pery went to North Foreland Lodge at Broadstairs until she was 17 when she left to train as a nurse.
 She became a Red Cross Voluntary Aid Detachment nurse.
 She nursed the wounded of World War One in French and British hospitals after she lied about her age to get accepted.

 At the end of the war she continued her education at the London School of Economics where she studied social science and administration.
 She then travelled both in Europe and adventurously in the Middle East.